rvmercado11-dev/ricomercado.co/README.md

 # ricomercado.co
-Personal identity site for Rico Mercado -  Responsible AI &amp; Governance Advisor.
+Rico Mercado is an AI Governance Partner helping organizations improve how work gets done with AI - without losing accountability, human judgment or trust.